Guides

 • push -> branches -> main

-• This will trigger this workflow each time a push is performed on the main branch
+• This will trigger the workflow each time there is a push to the main branch

 on: